AndreK-B06/Dice-Roller/README.md

-# This is a dice roller that simplifies the calculation of the roll if you are playing Roleplay games.
-# This is perfect for you ho is new for Role Play or just dont wont to calculate the amount you get.
+### This is a dice roller that simplifies the calculation of the roll if you are playing Roleplay games.<br> This is perfect for you who is new to Role Play or just dont wont to calculate the amount you get.

 <hr>

 # Known issues

-- **Warhammer Fantasy Faile levels is not calculatet properli**
+- **Warhammer Fantasy Fail levels is not calculatet properly**

 - **Padding on the dropdown is to close**

-- **media quarts is not working properly on the different screen sizes**
+- **media queries is not working properly on the different screen sizes**

 - **D10 don't work properly**

-# Some features like "credits" and "DnD" is still a work in progress and don't work.
-Home page will get a update in the near future so it is not so empty.
+### Some features like "credits" and "DnD" is still a work in progress and don't work.<br> Home page will get a update in the near future so it is not so empty.

   <hr>